-The XO boat is equipped with a self-draining system at the forward and rear decks, which includes three drain holes. (see Figure 2).
+The XO boat is equipped with a self-draining system at the forward and rear decks, which includes four drain holes.
+There are drain holes for water in both rear corners of the deck (see Figure 2).
 The openings in both deck (1 and 2) are directly connected to the sea.